 The Senate Appropriations Committee has approved a $604.5 billion defense bill that was practically obsolete even before it was passed.
 “You don’t see me smiling,” said committee Chairman Sen. Daniel Inouye (D-Hawaii) after the bill’s Aug.
 2 markup.
 The reason: House and Senate leadership have reached an agreement on a six-month continuing resolution that would fund the government at the level ordered by the Budget Control Act passed one year ago.
 By next March, half of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Senate Panel Approves Defense Bill".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Senate Panel Approves Defense Bill".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.